razerofficial/marmalade-plugin-razer-sdk/README.md

 When the Marmalade RazerSDK has completed RequestLogin, it invokes the Application callback for onSuccess, onFailure, or onCancel.

-The success callback passes the gamer info, which is passed to the UI.
+The success callback indicates sign in completed successfully, which is passed to the UI.

 ```
 	void ApplicationCallbacksRequestLogin::OnSuccess()